ihn-int/nycu_112_spring_embedded_system/final_project/README.md

 - VNC Monitor and HDMI are powerful, but too complicate.
 => Let's make a simple monitor!

+You can view the slide on canva: [link](https://www.canva.com/design/DAGHPiue09A/7R70EwWCocQlMR6vInIa6A/edit?utm_content=DAGHPiue09A&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton), which contains the demo videos.

 ## Content

 ### On Arduino Uno